 19. I Am All Girls

 Based on a true story, This iconic flick follows a relentless crime investigator who finds common ground with a killer targeting the organisers of a powerful child-trafficking ring in South Africa.
 The real events will give you chills down your spine as it involved, amongst others, powerful politicians in the 1980s.
 Be sure to pop this on your must-see list!

 Watch as Amy Adams give a truly powerful performance in this psychological thriller.
 From the creators of The Girl On The Train, Adams plays Dr. Anna Fox who witnesses a disturbing act of violence while spying on her neighbours, the Russel family, through her window in New York.
 Be sure to give it a watch!

-This horror movie just dropped on Netflix, and is based on the novel by Elizabeth Brundage, All Things Cease To Appear.
+This horror movie is based on the novel by Elizabeth Brundage, All Things Cease To Appear.
 In a 1980s depicted world, Catherine (Amanda Seyfried) and her husband George (James Norton) excitingly move to an old house in the Hudson Valley.
 Soon after, supernatural events unfold and they realise that their home is harboring sinister secrets.
 If you’re a scary cat like myself, be sure to watch this horror flick with someone else.